J-PAS: Discovery of RaJav, a bright spatially extended Ly$\alpha$ Nebula at z=2.25: Further analysis of the nebula

 \subsection{Surface brightness profile}

-To investigate possible azimuthal variations in the environment of J1620+4334, we extracted cosmologically corrected radial surface brightness profiles in four distinct angular sectors around the quasar in the coadded image of Ly$\alpha$+cont and CIV+cont in Fig. \ref{Fig:jpasim}.
+To investigate possible azimuthal variations in the environment of J1620+4334, we extracted radial surface brightness profiles in four distinct angular sectors around the quasar in the coadded image of Ly$\alpha$+cont and CIV+cont in Fig. \ref{Fig:jpasim}.
 Each profile was measured within a conical wedge defined by fixed position angle ranges (measured counter-clockwise from north): 50$^{\circ}$ – 120$^{\circ}$ (mint green), 140$^{\circ}$ – 210$^{\circ}$ (blue), 230$^{\circ}$ – 300$^{\circ}$ (pink), and 320$^{\circ}$ –30$^{\circ}$ (olive) Fig. \ref{Fig:radprof}.
 The distance of the quasars from the center of J1620+4334 are labeled in red circle.
 In each sector, the flux was azimuthally averaged in concentric annuli to construct the radial profile using Gnuastro routine \texttt{astscript-radial-profile} with \texttt{-{}-azimuth} function \citep{2024Infante}.
 This approach is particularly suited to revealing directional asymmetries, in particular, it allows us to check for excess extended emission consistent with a nebular component located preferentially to the east (left) of the quasar position.
-Fig. \ref{Fig:radprof} shows prominent extended Ly$\alpha$ emission at radial distances of 40 - 75 kpcs, at SB level of $10^{-15}$ to $10^{-14} $ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ when compared with the radial profiles along different directions where the quasar PSF dominates.
-This profile is comparable to other SB profiles of Ly$\alpha$ nebula around quasar pairs in \cite{2024Herwig}, but at higher SB level values in the profile ($\times$ 10 brighter).
-A similar result is obtained in CIV profile and the contribution of the bridge is very significant compared to other axis profiles.
+Fig. \ref{Fig:radprof} shows prominent extended Ly$\alpha$ emission at radial distances of 25 - 75 kpcs, after PSF at SB level of 1 $\times$ $10^{-16}$ to 4 $\times$ $10^{-16} $ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$~, when compared with the radial profiles along different directions where the quasar PSF dominates.
+We also included the circularly averaged SB profile (black) as usually done in the literature.
+Asymmetric profile of the nebula washed out in the circularly averaged profile compared to the wedge profile.
+Compared to the Ly$\alpha$ SB profiles of other nebulae reported in the literature e.g., the average profile from \citet{2016Borisova} and quasar-pair nebulae \citep{2024Herwig}, this profile (at 25-75 kpcs) is brighter by a factor of $\sim$5–10 and shows a flatter shape.
+The direct comparison and the detailed analysis on the SB profile would require future deep follow-up IFU observations.

+A similar result is obtained in CIV profile and the contribution of the bridge is very significant compared to other axis wedge profiles.
 This extended emission does not belong to the quasar wing profile, but instead shows the rise in the SB above 24 kpcs.
+The cosmologically corrected SB profiles are given in Fig. \ref{Fig:radprof-cos}.

 \end{appendix}